emilynordmann/scholaRship/book/01-intro.Rmd

 [^1]: **Due to the need for ethical approval, the data we use in this book won't be strictly real data, instead, it will be a simulated, synthetic copy of real data.
 All the mess, none of the consent issues.**

+## Planned tutorials

+We have the following tutorials planned but we're happy to take suggestions - please e-mail Emily.Nordmann@glasgow.ac.uk.

+* Analysing the impact of whether students check their feedback through Turnitin Feedback Studio on subsequent assessment performance.
+* Creating exam board and moderation reports using R
+* Using Moodle logs to predict engagement and retention

 ## Expectations of prior knowledge

 ### R and RStudio